 Michael and I thought we had a wonderful idea last night.
 We’d drive down to Madisonville for pizza.
 We’d eat at a favorite old restaurant and I’d write a review for a city I love dearly.
 We’ve called Owensboro home now for about 8 years, but I was born and raised in Madisonville.
-I went to school (K – College… M-A-R-O-O-N-S!) in Madisonville, met Michael in Madisonville, and had two of our three daughters there.
+I went to school (From Kindergarten through High School and College… M-A-R-O-O-N-S!) in Madisonville, met Michael in Madisonville, and had two of our three daughters there.

-Family members we’ve lost are buried in Madisonville and a few remaining family members still live in “The Greatest Town on Earth.”
-Even though Owensboro is “home,” now - Madisonville will always be my “hometown.”
+We have family and friends still living in “The Greatest Town on Earth.”
+Even though Owensboro is “home,” now – Madisonville will always be my “hometown.”
 Fortunately we only live about 45 minutes away, so we can go back often.

 It’s always fun to visit your hometown.